JL1172/Argon/docs/grammer/access-modifiers.md

 ### Description For Classes:

-- The `reserved` access modifier has no effect on classes (will throw error)
+- The `reserved` access modifier has no effect on classes (will throw error) that are not nested classes

 ### Description For Methods: